 “Imago Dei” means “image of God,” and it refers to a belief that every person is made in the image of the divine, and is worthy of love, care and respect.

 Imago Dei scholars are boys and girls grades 5-8 from diverse Tucson families, all of whom qualify for the free or reduced school lunch program under federal rules.
 There is no other qualification for admission.

-Currently, our student body is 96% minority, with the majority of our students being Latino, followed by refugees from African conflicts, African-American and mixed-race students, Native Americans, and others.
-Many come to us well below grade level; nearly half of our scholars are English Language Learners.
+Currently, our student body is 100% minority, with the majority of our students being Latino, followed by refugees from African conflicts, African-American and mixed-race students, Native Americans, and others.
+Many come to us well below grade level; nearly one-third of our scholars are English Language Learners.
 We rejoice in the diversity of our students and our community.
-While we are an independent Episcopal school, none of our current scholars is Episcopalian; we warmly welcome and respect the beliefs and traditions of people of all faiths, and those who have none.
+While we are an independent Episcopal school, none of our current scholars is Episcopalian; we warmly welcome and respect the beliefs and traditions of people of all faiths, and of those who have none.

 Low-income children with similar demographics in Pima County achieve a high school graduation rate between 60 and 70%.
 But more than 90% of Imago Dei alumni old enough to have done so have graduated high school.
 More than 80% are pursuing college or career training.

 Helping children achieve their full potential, thereby stabilizing and strengthening their families and our community as a whole, is the purpose of our school.
 We can’t wait to see all that these young people achieve!